 I have a long-standing, deeply committed relationship with my mom's Chicken Crepe Casserole and it's only gotten stronger with time.
 Wrap up rotisserie chicken and pepper jack cheese in soft, delicate homemade crepes, then absolutely drench them in cream before baking to perfection.
 They're rich, nostalgic, and 1970s retro in the best way.
 Bring the French fusion cafe to your kitchen and make these tonight!

 Make the Homemade Crepes, using the recipe in the notes section for "savory crepes."
 (Omit the sugar and omit the vanilla.
 Everything else is the same.)
 Cook and flip the crepes as instructed.
+Pile on a plate (no need to separate with wax or parchment paper).

-Make the filling: Add 3 cups shredded rotisserie chicken to a bowl and sprinkle 1 teaspoon kosher salt, 1 teaspoon Lawry's Seasoned Salt, 1 teaspoon garlic powder, 1 teaspoon onion powder,and 1/2 teaspoon black pepper over the top.
-Mix the chicken until all the seasonings are well distributed.
+Sprinkle the chicken and chilies with 1 teaspoon kosher salt, 1 teaspoon Lawry's Seasoned Salt, 1 teaspoon garlic powder, 1 teaspoon onion powder,and 1/2 teaspoon black pepper.
+Mix it together until all the seasonings are well distributed.

 Use a box grater or food processor to shred 16 ounces of Pepper Jack cheese.